nimogit/KPCC-iPad/README.md

    SANDBOX_PUSHES
    Use this macro to have the app subscribe to a non-production Parse channel called "sandbox_beta", which will allow for the developer to send push notifications to just the development app.

-   STOCK_PLAYER
-   This should always be left on.
-As part of a refactoring, the code should be modified to make the AVPlayer audio streaming code the default behavior without the need of this macro.
-As it is, disabling this macro will cause the app to use the old streamer based on AudioStreamer, which will result in unexpected behavior.

    SUPPORT_LANDSCAPE
    This should also be left on.
 Disabling it will lock the app to portrait.